 You create and delete your own objects from factories, just as you create Connext Micro objects from factories.
-In the case of user data types, the factory is a singleton object called the type support.
-Objects allocated from these factories are deeply allocated and fully initialized.
+In the case of user Please refer to Creating User Data Types with IDL in the Core Libraries User's Manual (if you have Internet access) for more information.

 '''

-/ In the generated header file: /

-struct MyData {

-char myString;

 };

 / In your code: /

 MyData sample = MyDataTypeSupport_create_data();

 char str = sample->myString; /empty, non-NULL string/

 / not support in Micro Cert /

 MyDataTypeSupport_delete_data(sample);

 '''